-GRD 605 Interaction Design I GRD 606 Interaction Design II
+GRD 605 Interaction Design I

 Interaction Design I and II introduce the fundamental concepts, methods, and practices of interaction design and investigate the intersection of content, interface, and experience in the context of business solutions.
-Students work in teams to identify market opportunities and define user behavior patterns that can be translated into a successful framework.
-The classes focus on technological, behavioral, and theoretical underpinnings of interaction design; the importance of market analysis, research, and testing; and the use of storytelling techniques.
+Students work in teams to identify market opportunities and define consumer or user behavior patterns that can be translated into a successful framework.
+The classes focus on technological, behavioral, and theoretical underpinnings of interaction design; the importance of market analysis, research, testing, and the use of storytelling techniques.
 Both courses are offered in a studio format.
 Students participate in group discussions, critiques, and presentations.
+Interaction Design I focuses on electronic and online media, in particular user research and design and the specification, evaluation, and refinement of the interactive experience.
 Open to graduate students only.